tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 Install Nuget Package
 **Clean_Architecture_Program_Generator_for_CSharp_and_NET6_Solution**

-Once you install the Nuget package you will see three files added to your project under templates folder
+Once you install the Nuget package you will see three required files added to your project
 **Clean Architecture Database Access Generator.tt**
 **Clean Architecture WebAPI Generator.tt**
 **T4Helper.ttinclude**
+Rest of them you can ignore

 *Change the Custom Tool property to **TextTemplatingFileGenerator** on the above .tt files to generate your projects as detailed in the following section*